-Outside, the burning wood uses oxygen from the air around it and the smoke blows away in the wind.
+Outside, burning wood uses oxygen from surrounding air and the smoke blows away in the wind.

-Because the fire takes the oxygen from the air, it needs a constant supply of fresh air to avoid suffocating us, we call this ventilation.
+Because the fire takes the oxygen from the air, it needs a constant supply of fresh air, we call this ventilation.

-The smoke will poison us unless it is safely removed, we call this flueing.
+The fire's smoke needs to be safely removed, we call this flueing.

 Read more about wood fires

-Wood is a chemical compound made up of roughly 50 ±3% Carbon, 6 ±1% Hydrogen, and 44±3% Oxygen, with a sprinkling of other chemicals which when heated form inorganic ash.
+Wood is a chemical compound made up of roughly 50 ±3% Carbon, 6 ±1% Hydrogen, and 44±3% Oxygen, with a sprinkling of other chemicals which when heated forms inorganic ash.

 To burn wood we heat it and mix it with oxygen then it undergoes dramatic changes.

 If burnt completely wood is converted to carbon dioxide, water and a small amount of ash, there is no smoke and no harmful emissions.

 However wood is rarely burnt this effectively and as a result, it gives off smoke.

 Smoke is a combination of over 100 chemical compounds, many very harmful to us including carbon monoxide and nitrogen oxides.
 The smoke also contains tiny bits of ash and hydro-carbons called particulates, which can irritate our lungs.